Years: 1961 – present

 Styles: Blues Rock, Classic Rock, Folk, New Wave, Pop Rock, Rock and Roll, Soft Rock

-Rod Stewart - Acoustic guitar , Guitar, Harmonica, Lead vocal, Vocals, Whistle (in band: 1961 - present)
+Rod Stewart - Acoustic guitar , Guitar, Harmonica, Lead vocals, Vocals, Whistle (in band: 1961 - present)

 John Jarvis - Keyboards